Tamworth Speedway

 Chris says: Tamworth speedway has long gone and the only reminder is the name of the housing estate that was built there and they named the road onto the estate Deer Park road.
 There is no evidence after 60 years that a stadium ever stood here.
 I guess that's progress.
 Shame as it is very close to me.

-Just found your site and have been looking through a lot of the old stadium photos.
+Jason Reed says: I have just found your site and have been looking through a lot of the old stadium photos.
 Some of them are quite sad to see but bring back some good memories.

 With regard to Tamworth , my father used to live in Fazeley and used to go to watch the Hounds in their day and in fact my grandmother (his mother) lived in a bungalow on Deer Park Road until her passing in 1998.
 The bungalow was built on the actual track.
 I remember digging her front garden one afternoon and coming across some hard gritty material, which my father claimed was shale from the track!
 Looking back on it now, it could possibly have been hardcore material but I would like to think it was the old track I had unearthed.
 My father was very specific about where the pits used to be, the stands, entrance, etc when standing out in the garden so I’m inclined to take his word for it!